-So, when the cold weather arrives and wants to wreak even more havoc on our hair, it’s time for these winter hair care tips to help maintain the health of our lovely (if not aging) tresses.
+So, when the cold weather arrives and wants to wreak even more havoc on our hair, it’s time for a winter hair care routine and tips to help maintain the health of our lovely (if not aging) tresses.

 1 | Avoid washing too frequently